agsb/jelly/README.md

 Jelly is not a common cpu.

-There is no general registers, just 3-state buffers to keep the data bus safe.
+There is no general registers, just 3-state latches to keep the data bus safe.

 There is no arithmetic logical unit (ALU), just a memory with unary math results for clear, increment, decrement and copy a byte.

-There is no comparator, just a flag is zero or not.
+There is no comparator, just a flag for zero or not.

 There is no memory address, just tapes that moves forward or backward.

+Uses Havard architeture, with code and data in diferent mapped spaces, use diferent tapes.

-The input and output devices are maped as I/O ports at first positions of data tape, like in many microcontrolers.
+The standart input and output devices are used to external sense.

 And Jelly executes a esoteric language.